-A student will be automatically considered inactive if they have not registered for courses for the previous three terms and they have not been approved for an extension to their Leave of Absence by the Registrar.
+A student will be automatically considered withdrawn if they have not registered for courses for the previous three terms and they have not been approved for an extension to their Leave of Absence by the Registrar.

-For an inactive student to be reinstated in a degree program at MHGS, they must apply through the Admissions department for approval by the Academic Policies Committee for reinstatement.
-If the student has been inactive for more than three academic terms, they may be asked to complete their degree under current admission and academic requirements.
+For a withdrawn student to be reinstated in a degree program at MHGS, they must apply through the Admissions department for approval by the Academic Policies Committee for reinstatement.
+If the student has been inactive for more than three academic terms, they must complete their degree under current admission and academic requirements.